cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("QI")` can be used to calculate potassium intensity and exchangeability.

--   `r pkg("DMMF")` implements the daily based Morgan-Morgan-Finney (DMMF) soil erosion model ([Choi, 2017](https://doi.org/10.3390%2Fw9040278)) for estimating surface runoff and sediment budgets from a field or a catchment on a daily basis.
+-   `r pkg("DMMF")` implements the daily based Morgan-Morgan-Finney (DMMF) soil erosion model ([Choi 2017](https://doi.org/10.3390%2Fw9040278)) for estimating surface runoff and sediment budgets from a field or a catchment on a daily basis.

--   **Soil Fertility Testing**:  `r pkg("soiltestcorr")` has functions for conducting correlation analysis between soil test values and crop yield data. `r pkg("SoilTesting")` provides functions for calculating soil mineral concentrations from analytical lab results. `r github("mbask/fertplan")` provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).
+-   **Soil Fertility Testing**:  `r pkg("soiltestcorr")` has functions for conducting correlation analysis between soil test values and crop yield data. `r pkg("SoilTesting")` provides functions for calculating soil mineral concentrations from analytical lab results. `r github("mbask/fertplan")` provides fertilizer recommendations based on soil test results (note this package is optimized for horticultural crop production in Italy).

 -   **Remote Sensing**: Agriculture image features from spectral data can extracted with `r pkg("agrifeature")`.
 It has functions to calculate gray level co-occurrence matrix (GLCM), RGB-based vegetative index (RGB VI) and normalized difference vegetation index (NDVI).
 Experimental units (e.g. plots) can be obtained from spectral images using `r pkg("rPAex")`.
 The `r pkg("mapsRinteractive")` package provides functions for working with soil point data in raster format.